Altinn/altinn-studio-docs/content/teknologi/altinnstudio/architecture/capabilities/runtime/integration/eventcapabilties.md

 This is work-in-progress.
 The event driven architecture is still in analysis.
 {{% /notice%}}

-The new generation of Altinn is moving to an event-driven architecture.
-This means that Altinn Platform and Altinn Apps will publish events that organizations and parties(citizens and businesses) can subscribe to.
+The new generation of Altinn is moving to an [event-driven architecture](https://en.wikipedia.org/wiki/Event-driven_architecture).
+This means that Altinn Platform and Altinn Apps will publish events that organizations and parties(citizens and businesses) can subscribe and react to.

 ## Overall Concept

 ### Events

 Events in the new platform would be a combination of standard events defined by the platform and custom events added in an application by application developers.

 Standard events could be